Lavedonio/Alexandria/docs/sql_tools.md

 Easy to see that it is recommended (and easier) to use the first syntax.

 ### \_\_init\_\_(self, connection='default')
-Initialization takes connection parameter that select which connection to use.
+Initialization takes _connection_ parameter, that selects which connection to use.
 It has no return value.

 The \_\_init\_\_ method doesn't actually opens the connection, but sets all values required by the connect method.